HoangPham2704/Coffee_Sales_Project/README.md

 - **Coffee Bag Size Selector:** This selector allows users to filter data based on the size of coffee bag sold.

+- **Sales by Countries Chart:** A chart representing sales data by geographical regions or countries.

 - **Top 5 Customers Chart:** A chart showcasing the top 5 customers based on their purchase history.

-- **Sales by Countries Chart:** A chart representing sales data by geographical regions or countries.

 ## Prerequisites
-To work with this project, you will need:
+To access this project, you will need:

-- Microsoft Excel installed on your computer.
+- Microsoft Excel and Power BI installed on your computer.

 ## Acknowledgments